 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Service Orientation: Actively looking for ways to help people.

 Coordination: Adjusting actions in relation to others' actions.

-Job Opportunities for Billing, Cost, and Rate Clerks
+Is There Job Demand for Billing, Cost, and Rate Clerks?

-In 2016, there was an estimated number of 501,000 jobs in the United States for Billing, Cost, and Rate Clerk.
+In the United States, there were 501,000 jobs for Billing, Cost, and Rate Clerk in 2016.
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Billing, Cost, and Rate Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 59,500 job openings in this field each year.
+The BLS estimates 59,500 yearly job openings in this field.

 The states with the most job growth for Billing Clerk are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Mississippi, or Rhode Island.
 These states have the worst job growth for this type of profession.